JohnLCaron/rlauxe/docs/CaseStudies.md

 We use the published precinct level results to create simulated CVRs and run simulated RLAs.
 Note that we need CVRs to do IRV contests, so we cant handle
   IRV contests.

-* createColoradoClcaAudit: contestRound, electionDetailXml, precinctResults -> precinctCvrs -> CvrExport.csv
-* createCorla2024sortedCards: use CardSortMerge to convert to AuditableCard, assign prn, sort and write sortedCards (900 Mb, 120 Mb zipped)
+**ColoradoOneAudit(isClca = true) CLCA, hasStyle:** assumes we can match the CVRs to physical ballots and does a regular CLCA.
+This allows us to compare the cost of OneAudit vs CLCA.

-### precinct pools for OneAudit audit
+### precinct pools for OneAudit

-We could also run a OneAudit with the precinct as the pools.
+We also run a OneAudit with the precinct as the pools.

-* Assume that the contest list constitutes the ballot style for that batch.
-They do record when Candidate total votes = 0.
+* They do record when a Candidate total votes = 0.
 * We have Nc from contestRound.contestBallotCardCount
-* Do we have the number of cards for each precinct?
-No, not in createColoradoElectionFromDetailXmlAndPrecincts.
-* Add undervotes to minimize phantoms.
+* We dont have the number of cards for each precinct, so we add undervotes to minimize phantoms.

+**ColoradoOneAudit(isClca = false) One Audit, hasStyle:** has all ballots in OneAudit pools by precinct.
+Assume that the contest list constitutes the ballot style for that precinct pool.
+In this case we use Card Style Data to do style sampling, which is equivilent to assuming we can match the CardLocations to the MRV, but there are no votes.

+### precinct styles for Polling audit

+**ColoradoOneAuditPolling() Polling, noStyle:** assume that the precinct contest list constitutes the ballot style for that precinct pool.
+When creating the CardManifest, for each precinct, every cvr gets that list of contests on it.
+Then all the cards are read and for each contest, the total number of ballots that may contain the contest is tabulated.
+This is Nb - Np for that contest.
+Consistent sampling is used, but the estimated ballots needed for each contest are scaled by Nb/Nc >= 1.

+Because every ballot is in a pool, Nb = Nc.
+Not too interesting.

 ### Next Steps